-75.5 And there are openings for the winds, and for the spirit of the dew, when they are opened at their times, opened in Heaven, at the ends of the Earth.
+75.5 And there are openings for the winds, and for the spirit of the dew, when they are opened at their times, opened in Heaven at the ends.

-75.8 And I saw chariots in Heaven, running through the region above those Gates, in which the stars that never set, rotate.
+75.8 And I saw chariots in Heaven, running through the region above and below those gates, in which the stars that never set, rotate.

 75.9 And one is bigger than all the others.
 And it goes round through the whole world.

-76.2 Three of them open in the front of Heaven, and three in the back, and three on the right of Heaven, and three on the left.
+76.2 Three of them open in the front of Heaven, and three in the west, and three on the right of Heaven, and three on the left.